pmndrs/drei/README.md

 </OrthographicCamera>
 ```

-You can use the OrthographicCamera to film contents into a RenderTarget, it has the same API as OrthographicCamera.
+You can use the OrthographicCamera to film contents into a RenderTarget, it has the same API as PerspectiveCamera.

 ```jsx
 <OrthographicCamera position={[0, 0, 10]}>